-Notes to the Consolidated Financial Statements Years ended March 31, 2020 and 2019 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)

-19. Capital management:
+20. Capital management:

 The Group's principal business of ferry transportation requires positive net earnings and ongoing access to capital in order to fund operations, satisfy outstanding long-term debt obligations and fulfill future capital asset obligations.
-On February 22, 2019, the Board of Directors approved the Group's fiscal 2020 12-year capital portfolio of \$3.9 billion, covering fiscal years 2019 through 2030, which will be invested in renewing and maintaining the fleet and the terminals, and improving the customer experience through technology infrastructure.
-The Commissioner's approval is required for those projects deemed by the Commissioner to be major capital expenditures.
+Given the impact of COVID-19 on the Group's financial position, the Group continues to review all capital plans to identify opportunities to defer expenditures that are not regulatory, security or safety related or operationally necessary.

-In order to ensure capital market access is maintained, the Group targets maintaining strong investment grade credit ratings (note 15(b)).
+In order to ensure capital market access is maintained, the Group targets maintaining strong investment grade credit ratings (Note 16(b)).